Leadership

 Previously Erin was at the Red Cross Red Crescent Climate Centre, where she established a global climate science team and pioneered Forecast-based Financing pilots.
 She maintains a senior advisor role there, ensuring strong ties to global humanitarian efforts.
 Erin is also a lead author for the IPCC 6th Assessment Report, for the chapter: Decision-Making Options for Managing Risk.
 Additionally, she serves as an academic editor for the journal PLOS Climate and serves on the Council of the American Meteorological Society.
 She holds a Ph.D. from Vrije Universiteit Amsterdam and a M.A. from Columbia University.

-Acting director general of African Center of Meteorological Application for Development (ACMAD)
+Acting Director General of African Center of Meteorological Application for Development (ACMAD)

 Ousmane Ndiaye is the acting director general of African Center of meteorological Application for Development (ACMAD), prior to that he was leading Senegalese meteorological service at the Agency of Civil Aviation and Meteorology (ANACIM).
 He has interest in climate prediction and its application in a broad sense: user engagement and ownership, tailoring climate information, private partnership, communication.